San Saba County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the Texas DPS.
-It proves that you have the minimum required liability insurance coverage.
-You may be required to maintain SR-22 insurance for a period of time after your DUI conviction.
+- SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility required by the Texas DPS to prove you have the minimum required liability insurance.
+You will likely need to maintain SR-22 insurance for a period of 2-3 years after your suspension.

 Special Programs